Malaria: Cause

 The liver infection causes no symptoms; all symptoms of malaria result from the infection of red blood cells.
 Symptoms develop once there are more than around 100,000 parasites per milliliter of blood.
 Many of the symptoms associated with severe malaria are caused by the tendency of P. falciparum to bind to blood vessel walls, resulting in damage to the affected vessels and surrounding tissue.
 Parasites sequestered in the blood vessels of the lung contribute to respiratory failure.
 In the brain, they contribute to coma.
 In the placenta they contribute to low birthweight and preterm labor, and increase the risk of abortion and stillbirth.
 The destruction of red blood cells during infection often results in anemia, exacerbated by reduced production of new red blood cells during infection.

 Only female mosquitoes feed on blood; male mosquitoes feed on plant nectar and do not transmit the disease.
 Females of the mosquito genus Anopheles prefer to feed at night.
 They usually start searching for a meal at dusk, and continue through the night until they succeed.
+However, in Africa, due to the extensive use of bed nets, they began to bite earlier, before bed-net time.
 Malaria parasites can also be transmitted by blood transfusions, although this is rare.

 Recurrent malaria

 Symptoms of malaria can recur after varying symptom-free periods.
-Depending upon the cause, recurrence can be classified as recrudescence, relapse, or reinfection.
-Recrudescence is when symptoms return after a symptom-free period and the origin is parasites that survived in the blood as a result of inadequate or ineffective treatment.
-Relapse is when symptoms reappear after the parasites have been eliminated from the blood and the recurrence source is activated parasites which had persisted as dormant hypnozoites in liver cells.
-Relapse commonly occurs after 8–24 weeks and is often seen in P. vivax and P. ovale infections.
-However, relapse-like P. vivax recurrences are probably being over-attributed to hypnozoite activation.
-Some of them might have an extra-vascular or sequestered merozoite origin, making those recurrences recrudescences, not relapses.
-Newly recognised, non-hypnozoite, possible contributing sources to recurrent peripheral P. vivax parasitemia are erythrocytic forms in the bone marrow and spleen.
+Depending upon the cause, recurrence can be classified as either recrudescence, relapse, or reinfection.
+Recrudescence is when symptoms return after a symptom-free period due to failure to remove blood-stage parasites by adequate treatment.
+Relapse is when symptoms reappear after the parasites have been eliminated from the blood but have persisted as dormant hypnozoites in liver cells.
+Relapse commonly occurs between 8 and 24 weeks after the initial symptoms and is often seen in P. vivax and P. ovale infections.
 P. vivax malaria cases in temperate areas often involve overwintering by hypnozoites, with relapses beginning the year after the mosquito bite.
-Reinfection means that the parasites responsible for the past infection were eliminated from the body but a new parasite(s) was introduced.
-Reinfection cannot readily be distinguished from relapse and recrudescence, although recurrence of infection within two weeks of treatment for the initial malarial manifestations is typically attributed to treatment failure.
-But doing this is not necessarily correct.
+Reinfection means that parasites were eliminated from the entire body but new parasites were then introduced.
+Reinfection cannot readily be distinguished from relapse and recrudescence, although recurrence of infection within two weeks of treatment ending is typically attributed to treatment failure.
 People may develop some immunity when exposed to frequent infections.